When I first started my photography business I was lost on the correct way to build.

 ☐ Choose your business name.
 Remember this is your brand, choose it with great thought.
 I made the mistake of jumping into my first company with a name I didn't like later.

 ☐ Get legal with LLC or other.
+Tutorial on how to set up an LLC (click here)

 ☐ Get a business/sales license & EIN